flapjacksauce/learn_Git/getting_started/setup_project.md

     git push origin main
     ```

-9. CHeck out your NEW REPO
+9. Check out your NEW REPO

-    > Navigate to your new GitHub web page, you should see a README.md file and the title displayed on the GitHub Repository.
+    > Navigate to your new GitHub Repo web page , you should see a README.md file and the title displayed on the GitHub Repository.

     If pushed succesfully your output should be similar to this:
     ```